Budweiser: Poolball, football on a pool table

 2. They ask for a password which is sent to you via an SMS, while you fulfil your boyfriend duties.

-3. Wherever you are you have to log in to the AFR page and use the webcam to map your face.
+3. Wherever you are you log in to the AFR page and use the webcam to map your face.

 The first pre-launch of a car using Twitter